 No-cost extensions should be requested between 1-3 months prior to a project’s end date; extensions cannot be granted for projects whose approved end dates have already passed.
-Extension requests should be emailed to program officer Nicole Ferraiolo and must include the following information:
+Extension requests should be emailed to program officer Nicole Ferraiolo and the grants team and must include the following information:

-- An explanation outlining the reasons behind and need for the request.
+- A letter addressed to Nicole Ferraiolo on institutional letterhead outlining the reasons behind and need for the request.
 Requests to use remaining funds to catalog or digitize new collections should provide a brief description of each additional collection and explain how it aligns with the original project’s goals and the overall goals of the Hidden Special Collections and Archives program.

 - A revised budget, using our Grant Modification Financial Template.
 The budget must show funds remaining in each budget category as of the date of the request and demonstrate how those funds will be spent through the end of the proposed extension.

 If the principal investigator changes during the period of the grant, the grantee should inform CLIR immediately in writing.
 Letters can be emailed to program officer Nicole Ferraiolo and the grants team.
 They should be on institutional letterhead and come from the head of the institution, and should provide the name and title of the proposed new Principal Investigator and the date the change will become effective.
 A C.V. for the new Principal Investigator should also be included as an attachment.